Meet the team

 What we are doing:We have increased foot and vehicle patrols around areas known to have lead on the building roof as well as areas previously targeted.
 We conduct regular beat surgeries to gain intelligence and offer crime prevention advice.
 We are using social media to help in advising residents and all members of the public to be vigilant and report any suspicious activity.
-24/7 patrol officers from Melton and other areas have been fully briefed regaiding the problem.
+24/7 patrol officers from Melton and other areas have been fully briefed regarding the problem.
 Please also consider ringing Crimestoppers which is another way of passing information to us in addition to 101.
-Issued: January 2019
+Issued: February 2019

 Several deliberate fires have taken place on and around Dieppe Way and Fairmead Estate in Melton Mowbray over the past year.
 Mostly vehicles but some outbuildings and sheds too.